FWolfe/Zomboid-Modding-Guide/README.md

 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------
 ## Introduction
+**_The goal of this guide is to have a one-stop-spot for how to mod TheIndieStone's [Project Zomboid](https://projectzomboid.com), covering all aspects of modding, tools required, tips and tricks, as well as tutorials, examples and useful code snippets._**

+**_Much of the current modding information is in outdated tutorials, scattered in forum posts, etc. Ideally by hosting a universal guide on Github, it can be collected all in one spot and anyone can contribute new information, corrections or updates as PZ's API changes over time._**

 "Modding" is a vague term covering multiple areas.
 Many of these areas sometimes overlap but should be considered separate as they require different skill sets and knowledge.

 ### Adding basic items and recipes